Any information in this column is purely educational and should not be used as medical advice.

-However, since surgical abortion procedures are typically “done” and complete as soon as you have them, there is a different recovery timeline involved versus with pill abortions.
-This also depends on how many weeks pregnant you are, as surgical methods change depending on the amount of weeks.
-For surgical abortions conducted between 14 to 20 weeks of pregnancy, some clinicians will include additional methods prior to the surgical procedure, such as laminaria—small seaweed-based devices that open the cervix—or alternatively, ask that you take misoprostol (a pill that helps stimulate uterine contractions) prior to the surgical procedure and wait a few hours to also help open the cervix.
+However, since surgical abortion procedures are typically "done" and complete as soon as you have them, there is a different recovery timeline than with pill abortions.
+This also depends on how many weeks pregnant you are, as surgical methods change depending on the number of weeks.
+For surgical abortions conducted between 14 to 20 weeks of pregnancy, some clinicians will include additional methods before the surgical procedure, such as laminaria—small seaweed-based devices that open the cervix—or ask that you take misoprostol (a pill that helps stimulate uterine contractions) before the surgical procedure and wait a few hours to also help open the cervix.

 After 20 to 24 weeks, surgical abortions are often one to two day procedures.
-Your recovery after surgical abortion also depends on if you need or choose pain or sedation medication with your procedure.
-Sometimes, these medications require additional rest or recovery time in addition to a ride home from a friend or someone else.
+Your recovery after surgical abortion also depends on whether you need or choose pain or sedation medication with your procedure.
+Sometimes, these medications require additional rest or recovery time and a ride home from a friend or someone else.

-With pill abortions, you most typically will take the first pill, mifepristone, and then take your misoprostol (usually four pills) by placing them in your cheeks and letting them dissolve there at home.
+With pill abortions, you will most typically take the first pill, mifepristone, and then take your misoprostol (usually four pills) by placing them in your cheeks and letting them dissolve.
+This is done at home.
 Instructions vary, but you can take these often within six hours of your mifepristone if desired or when you feel ready.
-The second set of pills will cause moderate cramping and bleeding, this often starts within one to four hours, but can take 24 hours for some people.
+The second set of pills will cause moderate cramping and bleeding.
+This often starts within one to four hours, but can take 24 hours for some people.
 Once cramping and bleeding starts, the pregnancy often passes within four to six hours.
-Since the pills are a slightly longer process, it could be said that recovery is “longer,” but once the abortion is complete, recovery time is the same.
-A small percentage of the time, the “pill” abortion won’t work for some people; they will then either need to take more misoprostol pills or be recommended to have a surgical abortion.
+Since the pills are a slightly longer process, it could be said that recovery is "longer," but once the abortion is complete, recovery time is the same.
+A small percentage of the time, the "pill" abortion won't work for some people; they will either need to take more misoprostol pills or be recommended for a surgical abortion.

-Penetrative sex should not be painful, although you may have cramps for a few days afterwards.
-Sometimes, while receiving penetrative sex, you’ll need to adjust your position or listen to your body as the increased size of the uterus from pregnancy can sometimes cause different sensations or experiences.
+Penetrative sex should not be painful, although you may have cramps for a few days afterward.
+Sometimes, while receiving penetrative sex, you'll need to adjust your position or listen to your body as the increased uterus size from pregnancy can sometimes cause different sensations or experiences.

 The best process is to focus on how you feel physically and emotionally and listen to your body to know when to resume having sex.
-It’s also recommended to check in with your mental health and overall wellbeing, too.
+It's also recommended to check in with your mental health and overall well-being.

 Anything else you'd like to add, clinically speaking?

 Abortion is completely normal!
 Abortion is one of the safest medical procedures that exists, and complications after abortion are very rare.
-1 in 4 people who can become pregnant have at least one abortion in their lifetime.
-Because of stigma around abortion, it can sometimes be difficult to talk about openly with other people; talking about your abortion is something personal that only you get to decide.
+One in four people who can become pregnant have at least one abortion in their lifetime.
+Because of the stigma around abortion, it can sometimes be difficult to talk about openly with others.
+Talking about your abortion is something personal only you get to decide.
 For some, connection to a supportive community and other people who have been through similar experiences can feel important or helpful.
 Check out the following below for some resources.